 “The whole is greater than the parts” exercises:

 The following exercises are designed for students working in pairs or teams.
-It can take time for a team to form an effective working group, but experience has shown that the group output often is greater than the the average of individual work by teammembers.
+It can take time for a team to form an effective working group, but research has shown that the group accuracy often is greater than the the average of individual work by team members.
 Working in teams is a valuable lesson — often resisted by students — but a practical way of learning how most real-world problems are solved.
 Be clear and fair in defining group work.
-Students often dislike group assignments, because they feel they will need to contribute more than others in the group to achieve a successful outcome.
+Students often dislike group assignments, because they feel they may need to contributr more than others in the group to achieve a successful outcome.

 This exercise takes time.
-Students need the opportunity for thought in the first instance, and both thought and argument in the subsequent pair/group exercises.
+Students need the opportunity to think, and to reach consensus in the subsequent pair/group exercises.
 It is particularly valuable in group exercises to have each group share back to the whole class and explain their reasoning.
-Done well, these exercises can lead to very effective forms of learning.
+These exercises can lead to very effective forms of learning.

 Interactive demonstrations and assumption-checking:

-If your course lends itself to live demonstrations, or you can present narratives of a certain scenario, the outcome of which might be predictable based on subject-knowledge
+This exercise works well your course lends itself to live demonstrations, or you can present narratives or case studies, the outcome of which might be predictable based on depth of subject-knowledge

 Ask the students to pair up and discuss what they think will happen.
 Survey the predictions/expectations of the small groups

 Run the experiment, or reveal the outcome of the scenario.

 Have students discuss or analyze the outcome, based on their prior expectations.